waynecw/disable_tptouchpad/README.md

 disable_tptouchpad
 ==================

-Used to disable Thinkpad Touchpad
+Used to disable Thinkpad Touchpad on Linux